Steven Walker, Maths Subject Advisor

 This allows technology to permeate the teaching and learning and also gets rid of the awkward grey areas that existed in previous specifications about what was or wasn’t allowed to be done on calculators.

 The current qualifications allow students to use calculator functions such as polynomial solvers, definite integrals, gradient at a point and simultaneous equation solvers.

 However, knowledge of how to perform these functions is still required by the content and may be assessed through questions using command words such as ‘In this question you must show detailed reasoning’.
 For more information on these and other such questions, please see our ‘Exploring our question papers’ guides for Maths A or Maths B (MEI).

 Teachers may also be interested to know that most of the newer calculator models also have computer based emulators, which are useful for whole class teaching demonstrations.
-Teaching resources are also available from manufactures such as Casio and Texas Instruments.
+Teaching resources are also available from manufacturers such as Casio and Texas Instruments.

 Emulators can be used by candidates as part of special access arrangements.
-For more information, please see our previous blog Mathematics assessment – the use of computer technology as part of special access arrangements.
+For more information, please see our associated blog Mathematics assessment – the use of computer technology as part of special access arrangements.

 If you have any questions, email us at firstname.lastname@example.org, call us on 01223 553998 or tweet us @OCR_Maths.
 You can also sign up for email updates to receive information about resources and support.